-Answering a few brief questions in the form below will help us get you on your way to custom board game pricing.
 No printing project is more complex than a board game.
 There are lots and lots of details to be settled – and the expense of the game is in the resolution of all of those details.
-Often times, we find that it takes months for a board game design/production project to come together.
+Often times, we find that it takes months for the final stages of a board game design/production project to come together.
 That’s because game creators want to make money with their game, and that means that they will often have to make and remake decisions so that their project comes in at the right cost.
 We want to make sure that we give you the information that will help you make the most cost-efficient game that you want to make.

-Towards that end, we’ve taken the time to write lots of little tips and thoughts about custom board game manufacturing.
-Below, you’ll find sample game prices (“how much would it cost to make a game like…”) as well as lots of information on the how’s and why’s of board game prototyping, playtesting, and minimum order quantities.
+Towards that end, we’ve written up lots of thoughts and information about custom board game manufacturing from a manufacturer’s point of view.
+Below, you’ll find sample game prices (“how much would it cost to make a game like…”) as well as “behind the veil” information about the how’s and why’s of board game prototyping, playtesting, and the reality of minimum order quantities.
 These are the “manufacturing realities” as we understand them, and we hope that getting this information right out in front will help you with your project.

 The first question everyone has about making a custom board game is the same: “How much will it cost?”
 Rather than give you a price list and force you to configure your game at this stage, we have taken pictures of several games – some that we have produced as well as some very popular games that we haven’t produced.
 For each game, we’ve broken down pricing to give you an idea of the total cost and also the component cost.
 The idea is to help give you an idea what it might cost to produce a custom game in a quick, concise package.
 This is the best place to start if you’re new to game manufacturing and are looking at some approximate costs for your project.See Sample Game Prices